 As de-orbits are proceeding rapidly, I check on the satellites daily and update the sheet whenever there is a change.
 The time stamp of the update is shown on the sheet.

 ATTENTION: Updates to the status sheet can only be accessed through this page.
 Every time I upload an update, the URL to the sheet changes.
 A bit annoying, but it’s the settings of the website that I cannot change.
 So in case you want to bookmark, choose THIS page.

 - The blue block “Still flaring” shows the satellites that are still in a stable orbit and can flare reliably.

-- The green block “Tumbling” includes the deorbiting satellites that have already been passivated.
+- The gray block “Tumbling” includes the deorbiting satellites that have already been passivated.
 They are out of control but on a predictable trajectory, so you might see them tumble.
 This can produce brief flashes or even tiny flares somewhere along the trajectory.

 - The date format is European: DD.MM.YYYY, time reference is UTC.